-Many times, the lyrics will not tell a story in a clear manner, and that will leave the listener left to figure out what the songwriter was trying to convey in their song.
-People are like sheep, they need to be led by the shepherd!
-People will tune out of your tune real fast if they don’t get it! (maybe thats why some say “people just don’t get my songs..well duh!)
+Many times, the lyrics don’t tell a story clearly, leaving the listener to figure out what the songwriter was trying to convey.
+People are like sheep; they need to be led by the shepherd!
+People will tune out of your tune real fast if they don’t get it!
+(Maybe that’s why some say, “People just don’t get my songs…well, duh!”)

-9- The end of the song is super important.
+The end of the song is super important.
 Always leave the listener wanting more.
-You can maybe end with a chorus or 2, or maybe one final lyric line that really drives the hook home.
+You can maybe end with a chorus or two, or maybe one final lyric line that really drives the hook home.
 Whatever it is, make sure it makes sense so the listener isn’t left wondering what you were trying to say.
 A confused listener is not the goal of any songwriter.

 Here are the lyrics from what I consider to be one of the best written songs of all time: (Yes, I know the song is longer than 3:30, but that was back when people had more patience, plus, it’s Billy freekin’ Joel:)